xCosmoseth/Contracts/README.md

 This repository contains contracts that I'm coding, whether for fun or otherwise.

 ---
+DISCLAIMER: I am currently in the learning process of using Solidity.
+You are welcome to suggest improvements and are advised to test the code on your own before using it.
+---

 **AInime Folder**

 This directory holds the smart contract for the AInime collection.
 For more information about the project, visit https://www.ainime.xyz/.

+It supports a multi-phase minting process and implements a minting limit per wallet/transaction.
+While the whitelist could be enhanced using Merkle Trees, I admittedly took a shortcut here :)

 **Experimentations Folder**